branislavjuhaas/dn-gasbag/README.md

 ![Version](https://img.shields.io/badge/version-1.0-blue) ![Licence](https://img.shields.io/badge/license-All%20rights%20reserved-red) ![Last Modified](https://img.shields.io/badge/last%20modified-2021--05--06-yellow)

-## Description

-The "GASBAG" game is a classic MS-DOS game developed in QuickBASIC 4.5 (QB45).
+The "GASBAG" game is a classic MS-DOS game developed in QuickBASIC 4.5 (QB45) by Branislav Juhás in early May 2021.

+![README/Title.png](README/Title.png)

 It provides an engaging balloon shooting experience where players control a shooter at the bottom of the screen, aiming to shoot falling balloons.
 The game progressively increases in difficulty, providing a challenging and entertaining gaming experience.

-![README/Title.png](README/Title.png)

 ## User Manual